-Suppliers are signaled when usage occurs and are responsible for replenishing what has been pulled
+Suppliers are signaled when usage occurs and are responsible for replenishing what has been pulled.

-Also consider the amount of variation in all these factors when determining Kanban Card sizes and the number of Kanban Cards the K-Loop® will contain.
+The level of control gained allows you to reduce the total amount of inventory.
+Also consider the amount of variation in all these factors when determining Kanban Card sizes and the number of Kanban Cards the K-Loop[®] will contain.